PPP LAWS

 For the Sustainable Development Goals and PPPs

-into procurement processes, through project specifications and award criteria, for example, can also enhance the impact of infrastructure investments.
-The SDGs can also help mobilize high level political action behind an infrastructure project.
-SDG targets often reflect the aims of a specific goal while also reaching across other goals and targets.
-Thus, a PPP project may address one primary goal and several secondary goals and targets.
-For example, when considering a potential water PPP, alignment with government strategy to achieve Goal 6 will strengthen the project; at the same time, the project may contribute to reducing the number of deaths and illnesses from hazardous water pollution (Target 3.9), and the proportion of untreated wastewater (Target 6.3).
-Upgrading an existing wastewater infrastructure should contribute to resource-use efficiency and adoption of environmentally sound technologies and industrial processes (Target 9.4).
+procurement processes through project specifications and award criteria, for example, can also enhance the impact of infrastructure investments.
+The SDGs can help mobilize high-level political action behind an infrastructure project.
+SDG targets often reflect the aims of a specific goal while also crossing over into other goals and targets.
+Thus, a PPP project may address one primary goal alongside several secondary goals and targets.
+For example, when considering a potential water PPP, alignment with government strategy to achieve Goal 6 will strengthen the project; at the same time, the project may contribute to reducing the number of deaths and illnesses from hazardous water pollution (Target 3.9) and the proportion of untreated wastewater (Target 6.3).
+Upgrading existing wastewater infrastructure should contribute to resource-use efficiency and the adoption of environmentally sound technologies and industrial processes (Target 9.4).
 Demonstrating infrastructure policy alignment with SDGs may also help governments attract attention and financing from multilateral development banks and funds.
-Sources: (UN 2015); (Casier 2015)
+Sources: (UN 2015); (Casier 2015).
+More than 120 countries, especially those in the European Union, have passed special PPP laws to organize and legalize the PPP sector for the SDGs.

-More than 120 countries especially European Union passed special PPP Laws to organize and legalize the PPP section for SDG’s.
+More than 120 countries, especially those in the European Union, have passed special PPP laws to organize and legalize the PPP sector for the SDGs

 China PPP Law